The Sunpilots

-The Sunpilots are a four-piece Australian-German alternative rock band formed in 2006 by mainstays Raj Siva-Rajah on lead vocals and Bob Spencer on lead guitar.
+The Sunpilots are an Australian alternative rock band formed in 2006 by mainstays Raj Siva-Rajah on lead vocals and Bob Spencer on lead guitar.
 They relocated to Berlin in September 2010.
 The group has issued two studio albums, Living Receiver (2009) and King of the Sugarcoated Tongues (2012).

 Formation and early days

 The Sunpilots were formed in Sydney in early 2006 by Raj Siva-Rajah on lead vocals and Bob Spencer on lead guitar.
 Siva-Rajah, from Brisbane, learnt Carnatic music from the age of eight.
 His family moved to Adelaide where he fronted local alternative rock bands in high school and college, he moved to Sydney, where he met Spencer.
 The early line-up of the Sunpilots included Gavin Collison on bass guitar and Anthony Soole on percussion.

 The Sunpilots released a five-track extended play in June 2006 as their first release via Honeytrap Records.
 Tracks received national airplay on Triple J and Nova, winning the Producers Award at the Musicoz Awards later that year.
 Siva-Rajah explained their preparations, "every rehearsal it ends up coming out slightly different.
 We did that and it just ended up sounding OK and we thought we'd put it onto a CD and get it out there mainly because we thought, 'not a huge amount is going to happen out of the first release for a band'."